Shantanu-pawar/Project-Movie_Director_Management_Watchlist/README.md

 ## Controller Class - MovieController.java:

-Implementing RESTful endpoints for CRUD operations:
+* Implementing RESTful endpoints for CRUD operations: <br>
-Adding movies and directors individually.
+    Adding movies and directors individually.<br>
-Pairing existing movies with directors.
+    Pairing existing movies with directors.<br>
-Retrieving movie and director information.
+    Retrieving movie and director information.<br>
-Getting movie names for a director.
+    Getting movie names for a director.<br>
-Listing all movie names.
+    Listing all movie names.<br>
-Deleting directors and their associated movies.
+    Deleting directors and their associated movies.<br>
-Utilizing Spring annotations for URL mapping and HTTP methods.
+* Utilizing Spring annotations for URL mapping and HTTP methods.<br>
-Using ResponseEntity to encapsulate responses with appropriate status codes.
+* Using ResponseEntity to encapsulate responses with appropriate status codes.<br>

-Service Class - MovieService.java:
+## Service Class - MovieService.java:

 Encapsulating business logic for operations defined in the controller.
 Handling interactions between the controller and the repository.